ValentinKraft/Boost_PCL_UnrealThirdPartyPlugin/README.md

 ```

 **Please note:**
 * This Plugin doesn't provide a point cloud renderer.
-It merely includes the point cloud library (PCL).
-However, I'm developing a point cloud renderer plugin for Unreal at the moment, which you'll soon find on my portfolio.
+It merely includes the point cloud library (http://pointclouds.org/) and boost.
+However, I'm developing a point cloud renderer plugin for Unreal at the moment, which you'll soon find on my portfolio/on the marketplace.
 * This template is for static libraries (.lib) only (no dynamic DLLs).
-* The included PCL/Boost libraries are for Windows 64bit.
+* The included PCL/Boost libraries (and hence the whole plugin) is for Windows 64bit (Release-Build) only.

 If you have problems using this template, feel free to contact me on my portfolio: http://www.valentinkraft.de/